thrzl/repltable/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/repltable?style=for-the-badge)
 ![code style](https://img.shields.io/badge/code%20style-black-black?style=for-the-badge&logo=python)

-this is a project is to make it so that you can have tables in the replit db.

-the main annoyance (for me) with replit is that it reverts a lot of database file changes, which forces you to use the repl.it database. also, you can't group together keys, and it takes *FOREVER* to install, due to it installing flask, aiohttp and a ton of other things you don't need for the database.
+this is a better wrapper for the replit db built in to the platform. boating much higher performance and more features, repltable is the best way to interact with replit databases.

 ## ⚙️ installation
 ```bash